Advising and Counseling

 If you find yourself struggling in a course, there are people available to talk with you.

 Start by speaking with the professor of the course.
 If you have a TA, talk with that individual.
-Your faculty advisor or a counselor in the Student and Career Development Office may also be able to help.
+Your faculty advisor or a college advisor in the Student and Career Development Office may also be able to help.
 Other resources include:

 Currently enrolled Human Ecology students who encounter financial difficulty or anticipate running short of funds may discuss their needs with a counselor in the Student and Career Development Office.